jamesyoung-15/Bluebikes-Availability-Predictor/README.md

 I created an arrival and departure prediction model for each station.
 Each prediction model takes inputs of time (minute, hour, day, month) and weather (temperature and precipitation) to estimate the number of arrivals and departures for each station in intervals.

-Using the forecasted arrivals and departures from the models, I can calculate the net flow (arrivals - departures), grab the live number of available bikes in a station from Bluebike's API, then combine these to calculate how many bikes will depart/arrive to/from the station in the next few time intervals.
+Using the forecasted arrivals and departures from the models, I can calculate the net flow (arrivals - departures), grab the live number of available bikes in a station from Bluebike's API, then combine these to forecast how many bikes and docks will be available in the next hour.

 ### API